Chips and dip: Double dipping

 Double-dipping involves biting a chip and then re-dipping it into a dip, which some people disapprove of, while others are indifferent.
 Double-dipping ostensibly transfers bacteria from a person's mouth into a dip, which can then be transferred to other consumers' mouths.
-The term "double dipping," although it had existed since at least the mid twentieth century, was popularized in the 1993 Seinfeld episode "The Implant".
+The term "double dipping", although it had existed since at least the mid twentieth century, was popularized in the 1993 Seinfeld episode "The Implant".

 In March 2013, Tostitos, a U.S. brand of tortilla chips and dips, hired the Ketchum communications agency to perform a survey concerning double dipping that polled over 1,000 Americans.
 The survey found that 46% of male participants double-dip at a party, compared to 32% of females.
 54% stated that they would not consume dip after seeing another person double-dip, and 22% stated that they did not care.
 25% stated that they would verbally object to a person caught double-dipping.

-A study performed by the Department of Food Science and Human Nutrition at Clemson University claimed that three to six instances of double-dipping "would transfer about 10,000 bacteria from the eater’s mouth to the remaining dip," which corresponds with "about 50-100 bacteria from one mouth to another, in every bite."
+A study performed by the Department of Food Science and Human Nutrition at Clemson University claimed that three to six instances of double-dipping "would transfer about 10,000 bacteria from the eater's mouth to the remaining dip", which corresponds with "about 50-100 bacteria from one mouth to another in every bite."
 The study's conclusion recommended that double-dipping should, in their opinion, be curtailed, including tips to prevent it from occurring.
 The pH of the dip also affects the bacterial growth; higher acidity reduces the bacteria in the dip over time.

-A segment on MythBusters in 2009 tested how much bacteria is transferred during the process of double-dipping, finding that there is a transfer but that it, "adds only a few more microbes".
+A segment on MythBusters in 2009 tested how much bacteria is transferred during the process of double-dipping, finding that there is a transfer but that it "adds only a few more microbes".

 National Chip and Dip Day

 National Chip and Dip Day occurs in the United States annually on March 23.
-Tostitos-brand tortilla chips, a major U.S. brand, observed the day in 2015 by providing coupons for free dip for interested customers named "Chip".

 In popular culture

 Double-dipping was used as a plot point in the Seinfeld episode "The Implant".
 One of the main characters, George, argues at a funeral reception with his girlfriend's brother (Timmy) when he is accused of double-dipping a chip.
 This episode inspired the 2009 segment on MythBusters.

-In the Mad Men episode "Red in the Face", Pete Campbell exchanges one of two identical chip and dip serving dishes given as wedding presents for a rifle.